Invasive Animal

 Warning

 Snapping turtles are a very large turtle with a powerful bite.
-Do not attempt to handle these turtles without proper safety equipment.
+Do not attempt to handle these turtles without proper safety equipment (heavy gloves).

 About This Species

 Common snapping turtles are found throughout the Central and Eastern United States.
 In Canada, their native range extends from Southern Saskatchewan to Nova Scotia.
 In BC, Common snapping turtles have been found on Southern Vancouver Island – three individuals were reported near Port Alberni in 2012, where another adult was found in 2014.
-It is unknown how these turtles were brought to BC, they may be escaped or released pets, or they may have been used as stock animals for outdoor private ponds.
+It is unknown how these turtles were brought to BC, they most likely are escaped or released aquarium pets, or from outdoor private ponds.
+There now is evidence that a population is established / breeding in in Devils Den Lake.

-Common snapping turtles have a generalist diet – they will eat fish, other turtles, amphibians, and possibly even small rodents.
-They are much larger than any other turtle species found in BC, and may displace native turtles from their habitat, outcompete them for food and prey on native turtle hatchlings.
+Common snapping turtles have a generalist diet – they will eat fish, other turtles, amphibians, carrion, adult ducks and ducklings, and possibly even small rodents.
+They are much larger than any other freshwater turtle species found in BC, and may displace native turtles from their habitat, outcompete them for food and prey on native turtle hatchlings.

 How to Identify

-Fully grown adult Common snapping turtles can be between 20-50 cm long and weigh 4.5-16 kg.
-They are the largest turtle found in BC and can be easily distinguished from other species by their long tails and the backwards-facing triangular spines on their back ends of their shells.
+Fully grown adult Common snapping turtles can be between 20-50 cm long and grow to 4.5-16 kg.
+They are the largest freshwater turtle in BC and can be easily distinguished from other species in the province.

 REPORT TO PROTECT BC’S BIODIVERSITY